LizKami/buenos-aires-price-predictor-using--ml/README.md

 **Mehodology**

-Based on the python script provide, I took the following steps to achive the set out  goal:
+Based on the python script provided, I took the following steps to achive the set out  goal:

 1. Data Cleaning and Preprocessing: